-Upon completion of the course students are expected to discern and analyze key features, dynamics, and issues of the cultural and creative industries (CCI, henceforth) in contemporary Japan and East Asia.
-Likewise, students will be able to critically assess pivotal challenges in the East Asian CCI in the foreseeable future.
+Upon completion of the course students are expected to discern and analyze key features, dynamics, and issues of the CCI in contemporary Japan and East Asia.
+Likewise, students will be able to critically assess pivotal challenges for the East Asian CCI in the foreseeable future.

-[Class Schedule/Class Environment, Literature and Materials]
+【Class Schedule/Class Environment, Literature and Materials】